Aj4y7/aj4y/content/_index.md

 algorithms | systems

-exploring computational theory, discrete mathematics, and building things in go.
+exploring computational theory, discrete mathematics, and building things in Go.

 _"write code that matters, not code that impresses."_